AI Sales Roleplay

 If you want to get more granular, break this down further into segments like ramping reps, outbound SDRs, or mid-market AEs.

-Why This Equation Matters
+3. Why This Sales Productivity Equation Matters?

 Most teams drown in activity metrics: calls made, emails sent, and meetings booked.
 And they often track these metrics without knowing if any of it leads to scalable revenue.